maniaclab/snowmass-connect-docs/docs/software.md

 # Software Access

-You can access software on the Snomwass21 host.
+You can access software from the Snomwass21 host installed in local directories or or repos in cvmfs.

 ## Installed Software

-1. Local installations in `/software`.
-This option is only available for local jobs.
-The following contains a list of installed packages:
+1. Installations in `/software` includes the following packages:

         cepcenv
         Delphes-3.4.2